github/choosealicense.com/CONTRIBUTING.md

 * The license files should be in the format of `_licenses/[lowercased-spdx-id].txt` (e.g., `_licenses/mit.txt`)
 * Each license has both [required and optional metadata](https://github.com/github/choosealicense.com#license-metadata) that should be included.
 * The text of the license should be wrapped to a 78 character width.
+* The text of the license should match the corresponding text found at https://spdx.org/licenses/
 * The body of the file should be the text of the license in plain text.

 ## Making Changes